I got to know about Jibhi Tirthan Valley from social media. A lot of beautiful Jibhi pictures made me pack my bags.

 Delhi to Jibhi Bus

 You can reach Jibhi Valley by taking an overnight bus from Delhi till Aut.
 From Aut, you can take a shared taxi or HRTC local bus to Jibhi.

 - Delhi ➡️ Aut (474km) ➡️ Jibhi (32km)

-At night, We had boarded the bus from Delhi till Aut.
+At night, We had boarded the bus from Delhi to Aut.
 The bus had dropped just before the tunnel.
 The Aut tunnel is one of the longest tunnels in India.
-It is 2.8km long, built on Chandigarh Manali national highway.
+It is 2.8km long and built on Chandigarh Manali national highway.